About Sonya Sanmateu, LCSW, CEDS

 -

-This training allows me to tailor treatment to your needs—supporting both deeper understanding and practical, day-to-day change.
+This training allows me to tailor treatment to your individual needs—supporting both deeper understanding and practical, day-to-day change.

 -